Medical Care After Treatment

-These visits are a good time to discuss how you’re coping emotionally.
+These visits are a good time to discuss how you’re doing emotionally.

-If you feel anxious or depressed, tell your provider.
-Your provider may refer you to a support group, counselor or other resources.
-Sometimes he or she may recommend medication to treat your anxiety or depression.
+If you feel anxious or depressed, tell your health care provider.
+They may refer you to a support group, counselor or other resources.
+They may also recommend medication to treat your anxiety or depression.

 Figure 6.1: Recommended medical care after breast cancer treatment